parsokev/Graph_UI/README.md

 <repo-root-directory>\build\<your-configuration-name-here>
 ```

-CMakeLists and resource paths are configured to be set according to the CMake Build Type so ***ensure the CMake build path follows the above path***
+The program's CMake settings and its resource paths are adjusted according to the CMake Build Type so ***ensure the CMake build path follows the above path***
-***and the CMake Build Type is either 'Debug' or 'RelWithDebugInfo'(Release with Debug Information)*** if wishing to build for local
+***and the CMake Build Type is either 'Debug' or 'RelWithDebugInfo'(Release with Debug Information)*** if wishing to build for local development.
-usage purposes

 > [!NOTE]
-> The [build directory](./build) within the repo was intentionally left empty to provide expected location of build directory within the path represented above.
+> The [build directory](./build) within the repository was intentionally left empty to provide the expected location of the build directory
-> The repository tree should follow the below image (some directories are not shown in image)
+> within the path represented above.
+The repository tree should follow that of the below image (some directories are not shown in image).

 > ![Image of Hierarchy](./ui_images/rough-directory-tree.png)

 ## Building the Project for Application Deployment

-The program provides the option to deployed as a stand-alone application executable (can be run on devices with same OS and architecture without
+The program provides the option to be deployed as a stand-alone application executable (can be run on devices with same OS and architecture without
 requiring the installation of the IDE/toolchain used to build it).

-If intending to build the program for deployment, the program is intended to built using the preset configuration for **'Release' exclusively**
+If intending to build the program for deployment, the program must be built using the CMake build type of **'Release' exclusively**.

 For use of the program under these conditions, the build path **must adhere to the following relative path from the root directory**: